igumnoff/shiva/README.md

 ![shiva](logo.png)

-Implementation in Rust of a parser and generator for documents of any type
+Shiva library: Implementation in Rust of a parser and generator for documents of any type

 Current status of Shiva library: